brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

 |19   |89%|5  |4   |5.5  |5.5  |2.5   |31 |
 |20   |89%|7  |4   |5.5  |5.5  |2.5   |35 |

-This build provides mid-range damage, but comes with the other perks of the feat and using polearms.
+This build provides mid-range damage but comes with the other perks of the feat and using polearms.

 ### Best Barbarian Subclasses for a Polearm Master Build

 Polearm Master gives you a bonus action attack, which is a big part of the damage calculations for this build, so you want to stay away from subclasses that use your bonus action.
 Path of the Totem Warrior is a great subclass that doesn’t use your bonus action much, and the hit-and-run capability of polearms pairs well with the additional movement you’d get from choosing Elk at level 3.

-Other options work, but there’s no special synergy with Polearm Master.
+Other subclass options work, but there’s not much synergy with Polearm Master.
 The new Path of the Juggernaut from the _Tal’Dorei Campaign Setting Reborn_ is a good option if your table allows third-party content.
 (Path of the Juggernaut is available on DnD Beyond.)
 Path of the Ancestral Guardian can also work, but without a boost to your defenses, this might make things tougher.

 ## Fighting Initiate: Two-Weapon Fighting

 Fighting with two light weapons (like handaxes or scimitars) might seem an odd choice for a Barbarian, but it’s surprisingly effective.
-Ordinarily, attacking with your off hand does not allow you to add your Strength modifier to the damage; this feat fixes that.
+Ordinarily, attacking with your off-hand does not allow you to add your Strength modifier to the damage; this feat fixes that.
 It doesn’t provide any other benefits, but if you want to use two weapons, this is a huge boost to your damage.

-Also note that, since small races can’t use great weapons, using two weapons is the best damage option for them.
+Since small races can’t use great weapons, using two weapons is their best damage option.
 Yes, you could use a versatile weapon like a longsword, but the rules for small races say that you’d have to use it two-handed, so you couldn’t do that with a shield.
-If you really want to build a halfling or goblin Barbarian, this is your best option.
+If you want to build a halfling or goblin Barbarian, this is your best option.

 |Level|Hit|Str|Rage|Atk 1|Atk 2|BA Atk|DPR|
 |-----|---|---|----|-----|-----|------|---|